OCA/account-invoicing/account_invoice_supplier_self_invoice/README.rst

    Purchases'
 #.
 Go to 'Accounting/Invoicing > Vendors > Bills'
 #.
 Create an invoice for the provider and validate it
 #.
+You can send the invoice before validation to ensure the vendor accepts it
+#.
 The self invoice is accessible through the normal print button
 #.
 You can create an invoice for the provider without the self invoice if you
    uncheck 'Set self invoice'